mhaugrud/msumcspy/_sources/Strings/Exercises.rst

            by the character 13 characters to 'its right' in the alphabet.
 So for example the letter a becomes the letter n.
-If a letter is past the middle of the alphabet then the counting wraps around to the letter a again, so n becomes a, o becomes b and so on.  *Hint:* Whenever you talk about things wrapping around its a good idea to think of modulo arithmetic.
+If a letter is past the middle of the alphabet then the counting wraps around to the letter a again, so n becomes a, o becomes b and so on.  *Hint:* Whenever you talk about things wrapping around, it's a good idea to think of modulo arithmetic.

            .. activecode:: ex_8_20